hyperledger-archives/indy-ledger/README.md

-## Immutable Ledger used in Plenum..
+## Immutable Ledger used in Plenum